 Beyond just rehabilitation, multi-axis treadmills can also play a crucial role in injury prevention and performance enhancement.
 Soccer, as a sport, requires a great deal of agility, strength, and speed.
 The multi-directional movements offered by these treadmills can mimic the real-time movements of a soccer game, enabling players to train specifically for their sport, reducing the risk of game-time injuries.

-Sujet a lire : Can Biomechanical Analysis Increase Pitching Velocity in Baseball Without Injury Risk?
+A lire en complément : Can Biomechanical Analysis Increase Pitching Velocity in Baseball Without Injury Risk?

 A study published in the Journal of Sports Med